John McCallum (actor): J.C. Williamson

-McCallum and his wife Googie Withers made their home in Australia from 1958 when McCallum became joint managing director of J.C.
-Williamson's alongside Sir Frank Tait.
+McCallum and his wife Googie Withers made their home in Australia from 1958 when McCallum became joint managing director of J. C. Williamson's alongside Sir Frank Tait.
 McCallum was keen to encourage the casting of talented Australians in leading roles and was instrumental in beginning the starring careers of Kevin Colson, Jill Perryman, Nancye Hayes, Barbara Angell and others.

 Producer

 McCallum went into producing in association with Lee Robinson.
 They made Skippy the Bush Kangaroo (1966–70) which was a huge success, although a feature film based on it, The Intruders (1969) was not.

 McCallum and Robinson went on to produce the series Barrier Reef (1971–72), Boney (1972–73), Shannon's Mob (1976), and Bailey's Bird.
 McCallum also wrote, directed and produced the film Nickel Queen (1971) which starred Withers.

 He and Robinson went into film production with Attack Force Z (1981) and The Highest Honour (1983).

 McCallum continued to act during his career as a producer, on his own shows and for others.
 He frequently appeared on stage.
-A particular favourite role was in The Circle by W. Somerset Maugham.
+A particular favourite role was in The Circle by William Somerset Maugham.
 In this production he acted alongside Googie Withers in the U.K. as well as in Australia.

 Honours

 His contribution to the Australian performing arts was considerable and, in 1971, he was made a Commander of the Order of the British Empire (CBE).
 In 1992, he was made an Officer of the Order of Australia (AO).
 Both honours were made for services to drama and theatre.

 McCallum was a JC Williamson Award recipient for lifetime achievement in 1999.
-In 1992 Googie Withers and John McCallum were founding patrons and active supporters of the Tait Memorial Trust in London.
-A Charity established by Isla Baring, the daughter of Sir Frank Tait of J.C.
-Williamson's to support young Australian performing artists in the UK.
+In 1992 Googie Withers and John McCallum were founding patrons and active supporters of the Tait Memorial Trust in London, a charity established by Isla Baring, the daughter of Sir Frank Tait of JC Williamson's to support young Australian performing artists in the UK.

 Death

-John McCallum died in Sydney at the age of 91.
+McCallum died in Sydney on 3 February 2010, at the age of 91.
 He had been suffering from leukaemia.